tolemi-inc/streamline_puller/README.md

 # container_template
 Template to containerize a script for swarm.
+Scripts in any language can be containerized according to this general pattern, but this repo and guide are primarily concerned with containerizing Python.

 ## Interfacing With Swarm
 A script container for swarm must run two commands: spec and read.